Botspot/TwistUP/README.md

 ~/TwistUP/twistup.sh
 ```
 ## Flags:
-### Lists available patches and asks permission to update.
+### Lists available patches in the terminal and asks permission to update.
-Intended for users who prefer patching "manually".
+Intended **for users who prefer patching "manually"**.
 ```
 ~/TwistUP/twistup.sh cli
 ```
 ### Just like above, but automatically applies the patch.
-Intended to be used in non-interactive scripts.
+Intended to be **used in non-interactive scripts**.
 ```
 ~/TwistUP/twistup.sh cli-yes
 ```
 ### GUI Update mode.
-If any patches are available, it uses a YAD dialog to display available patches and asks for confirmation.
-Also, this version opens a new terminal when installing a patch.
+Uses a YAD dialog to display a list of available patches and asks for confirmation.
+If no updates available, no window appears.
+Intended for... **I don't know**.
+Someone might prefer this over `gui`.
 ```
 ~/TwistUP/twistup.sh gui-update
 ```
 ### GUI mode.
 Uses a YAD dialog to display local version and latest version.
 If an update is available, this displays a Details button to install the patch.
-Intended to be launched from the Menu.
+Intended to be **launched from the Menu**.
 ```
 ~/TwistUP/twistup.sh gui
 ```
 ### GUI autostart mode.
 If updates are available, this displays a notification on the bottom-right of the screen to let you know.
-This is run on start-up.
+Intended to be **run on start-up**.
 ```
 ~/TwistUP/twistup.sh gui-autostart
 ```

+## Auto updating:
+As of commit [c8e8c15](https://github.com/Botspot/TwistUP/commit/ab4a41750c26918f5753946e89d3d9b9d701d430), **TwistUP automatically keeps itself updated** whenever `patch.sh` is executed.
+To disable this, create a file in your `~/TwistUP` folder (or `~/patcher` folder) named `no-update-patcher`.
+The file can be empty.